 ELITE PREMIER LEAGUE REFS PLC

 The Premier League needs to do to the referees what it did to the English Football League.
-Stop believing in fairness and create an elite space for the very best (and don’t share).
+Stop believing in fairness and create an elite space for the very best (and don’t share with other English bodies).
 Start a fresh organization that the Premier League owns outright.
 This body will be run like a start-up.
 It will report to the Premier League board.
 Its CEO will not be a referee.

 ELITE PREMIER LEAGUE VAR PLC